Table of Content

 Does not Always Give Optimized Solutions

 Qwen’s ability to provide creative solutions using its diverse information base is a huge boon.
-Also, their models can handle large amounts of queries, making it more scalable for businesses.
+Also, their models can handle large amounts of queries, making them more scalable for businesses.
 Overall, their ability to provide general-purpose answers makes the models more desirable.

 However, its versatility makes it lacking in terms of depth of information for many niche topics.
 Also, the costs to implement Qwen are higher, and it is not always the best at technical queries.